 When the Tuohys are riding home from S.J.
 Tuohy's school play, Sean Tuohy says the "quesadilla saved our ass".
 According to the book, Taco Bell sales were down at one time and Sean's stores were in some financial trouble.
 Then, Taco Bell introduced the quesadilla and sales increased and Sean's stores prospered.

 The Lawrence Taylor hit on Joe Theismann happened November 18, 1985, during a Monday Night Football game between the Giants and Redskins.
-It was the most gruesome injury even seen on a nationally-televised regular season NFL game.
+It was the most gruesome injury ever seen on a nationally-televised regular season NFL game.
 Taylor, who frantically motions for help after the hit, claims that he has never seen replays of it, and never wants to.

 In the volleyball scene, after the game Collins Tuohy says to Leigh Anne Tuohy that's she's going over to Cannon's to study.
 According to the book, Collins Tuohy was dating Cannon Smith, son of the founder and CEO of FedEx Corporation.